 - sesame seeds

-- Next, sprinkle in 3 tablespoons of cornstarch and toss again with a spatula until all florets are lightly coated.
+- Next, sprinkle the cornstarch over the cauliflower florets and toss again with a spatula until all florets are coated.

 - One by one, remove each floret and place on the parchment lined baking sheets.
-Be careful not to crowd the florets on the baking sheet or they will not crisp up.
-Bake the cauliflower for 25-30 minutes or until crisp.
+Bake the florets for 25-30 minutes or until crisp.

-- While the cauliflower is baking, whisk together all of the sauce ingredients in a medium sized bowl and set aside (picture for reference above in post).
+- While the cauliflower bakes, whisk together all of the kung pao sauce ingredients and set aside.

 - I do not recommend using tin foil for this recipe as the cauliflower batter will stick.